akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She leaned closer, her voice dropping.
 "It seems my lord had success in the hunt after all."

 Henry paused, piece of venison halfway to his mouth.
 He looked at her, distracted, and lowered his voice to match hers.
-"What's that?"
+"What’s that?"

 A small smile.
 "I said you caught a she-wolf today—Despite the frost."